 “Ow!”
 Kate exclaimed, rubbing her arm.
 “What was that for?”

 “Yeh bleedin’ tick!”
 Coll cried, waving a hand in Kate’s face.
 “Emma enfanim ma dar din’an!
-So help me, Kate, next you go muckin’ about with the Fade, gettin’ dragged to me conked out and half-dead, you’re gonna wake with a bottle of elfroot shoved up your pale arse!”
+So help me, Kate, next you go muckin’ about with the Fade, gettin’ dragged to me conked out and half-dead, you’re gonna wake with a bottle of elfroot shoved up your arse!”

 “Y-you shouldn’t speak that way,” the skinny elf stammered, wringing her hands.